-Cancun is hot and humid all through the year, and this means your hair needs some intervention.
+Cancun is hot and humid throughout the year, so your hair needs some intervention.

 You will want to keep it up, off your neck and shoulders.

-It would help if you had lots of good hair ties to get through your Cancun break – ones that won’t tangle your hair and yet look good on you.
+It would help if you had many good hair ties to get through your Cancun break – ones that won’t tangle your hair yet look good on you.

 18. Snorkel & Mask